meeshkan/website/src/blog/posts/2020-05-28-functional-frontend.md

 Some examples:
 * [**Hooks**](https://reactjs.org/docs/hooks-intro.html) as a functional way to manage state dependencies.
 * [**Function components**](https://reactjs.org/docs/components-and-props.html#function-and-class-components) instead of `class` components.
-* [**Arrow function expressions**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) whenever possible, which enforces a necessary flow.
+* [**Arrow function expressions**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) whenever possible, which, when not used with brackets, enforces a single flow of information.

 But taking that next step into the functional programming world was wildly different than we could've imagined.
 So, to make it more tangible, the rest of this article will focus on one specific function from the `fp-ts` library: `pipe`.